slopezpereyra/slopezpereyra.github.io/_posts/2023-03-26-CompNeuro.md

 where $x$ can be substituted by $n, m$ or $h$.
 I will not explain in detail right now the functional relation of $\tau_x$ and $x_0$ with $V$.

-Now, we move towrads a description of the general dynamics of the membrane potential with respect to all previous factors.
-A preliminary --and rather conceptual step-- is to conceive the neuron as a capacitor --in simplified terms, as something that can store an electric charge.
+Now, we move towards a description of the general dynamics of the membrane potential with respect to all previous factors.
+A preliminary —and rather conceptual step— is to conceive the neuron as a capacitor —in simplified terms, as something that can store an electric charge.
 We wish to describe the change $\frac{dq}{dt}$ across time, where $q$ is the charge held.
 But the cause of charge variation is the current flow through the ion channels, which produces